sogobanwo/datetime-epoch/README.md

 ## Solution
 datetime-epoch solves this problem by providing two simple functions:
-**datetimeToEpochTime(datetimeInput)**: converts a datetime string to a Unix timestamp (epochTime) **epochToDatetime(epochInput):** converts a Unix timestamp to a datetime object of time, day, month, year, date and datetime With these functions, you can easily convert between datetime strings and Unix timestamps, making it easier to work with dates and times in your JavaScript applications.
+**dateToEpochTime(dateInput)**: converts a date string to a Unix timestamp (epochTime) **datetimeToEpochTime(datetimeInput)**: converts a datetime string to a Unix timestamp (epochTime) **epochToDatetime(epochInput):** converts a Unix timestamp to a datetime object of time, day, month, year, date and datetime With these functions, you can easily convert between datetime & date strings and Unix timestamps, making it easier to work with dates and times in your JavaScript applications.

 ## Features
 - Converts datetime strings to Unix timestamps